 - Employee benefit plans, including 401(k) accounts, and annuities managed by Bank of America or Merrill

 - Uniform Transfers to Minors Acts and Uniform Gifts to Minors Act accounts

 What are the Bank of America Preferred Rewards tiers?

-Based on your average balance across accounts on a rolling three-month average, there are three tiers in the Bank of America Preferred Rewards program.
+Based on your balance across accounts on a rolling three-month average, there are five tiers you can qualify for in the Bank of America Preferred Rewards program.
 Earning Gold status requires a minimum of $20,000, while higher tiers are unlocked as your balances grow.